Effective June 15, 2021

-Capacity in the Public Market has been reduced from 1000 visitors at any one time, to 200 shoppers.
+Capacity in the Public Market remains reduced from 1000 visitors at any one time, to 200 shoppers.
 Merchants in the Public Market are utilizing social distancing measures and capacity at their individual locations, as well as sanitizing and masks.
 In the case of Oyama Sausage and Lee’s Donuts, two of our most popular merchants, this means line-ups must remain outside.

 Designated exit and entrance locations are clearly marked with signage in the Public Market, and capacity numbers are monitored every 15 minutes.
 In the event of capacity being reached, a lineup, or lineups, for the Public Market will be implemented by our Public Market Coordinators and security staff.
 This often happens on a weekend, during fine weather.
 All 18 exits continue to remain fire exits.

-Masks are mandatory in all indoor spaces.
-The Chief Medical Officer has recommended 3-layer non-medical masks as an added layer of protection, along with frequent handwashing, social distancing and visiting only within your core bubble.
+Masks remain mandatory in all indoor spaces.
+The Chief Medical Officer has recommended 3-layer non-medical masks as an added layer of protection, along with frequent handwashing and social distancing.
 Please utilize our many sanitizing stations for hands and touchpoints, and of course, continue to maintain a safe, 2 metre (6 feet/2 adult arm’s length) distance from anyone in the Public Market and across Granville Island.